thlorenz/thlorenz.com-blog/event-stream/post.md

 ### [wait](https://github.com/dominictarr/event-stream#wait-callback)

-- aggregates emitted chunks of a stream into a single string and emits it when the stream ends
+- aggregates `emit`ted chunks of a stream into a single string and `emit`s it when the stream `end`s
 - optionally also invokes a callback with the final string

 #### Under the hood

 - intercepts the stream using [through](https://github.com/dominictarr/through) and appends `stream.write` chunks to a single string
-- on `stream.end` emits that string followed by `stream.end` and calls callback with the string if it was passed
+- on `stream.end` `emit`s that string followed by `stream.end` and calls callback with the string if it was passed

 #### Example